jymcheong/mutateEXE/README.md

 Please follow [Endgame's gym-malware](https://github.com/endgameinc/gym-malware) instruction to get LIEF lib & Python bindings to work first.

 # Usage
 I highly suggest the use of Windows 10 with Bash integration for doing such development & testing.
-If you are mutating malicious PEs, **you should probably run ["removeInvalidPE.ps1"](removeInvalidPE.ps1) within a test Windows VM** with Powershell to delete away all the invalid executable-files
+If you are mutating malicious PEs, **you should probably run ["removeInvalidPE.ps1"](removeInvalidPE.ps1) within a test Windows VM** with Powershell to delete all the invalid executable-files

 # Observations
 * I mutated 4 Win32 GUI PEs with the mutation actions within mutate.py so far & the resultant files tend to work fine.